yeungadrian/PortfolioBuilder/README.md

 ## How to productionise
 - Migrate data to a proper source (s3 / cloud storage / postgresql equivalent) (it's only 25KB atm and another thing to configure)
-- Cloud run by default has no public access.
+- Cloud run by default has no public access / add actual authentication.
 (No dangerous operations, limits set way below cloud run free tier)
 - Turn on image scanning in wherever you host your images